wp-plugins/gatekeeper/readme.txt

 No. Gatekeeper protects all WordPress pages (except admin and login pages) from everyone but those whitelisted, so redirecting to a WordPress page would create an undesirable redirect loop.

+= How do I use an offline page? =

+The offline page can be any web-friendly page: HTML, PHP, text, etc. It's not required, but recommended, to keep this file in a separate directory to keep it from being confused with WordPress files.

 = Can Gatekeeper protect non-WordPress pages? =

 No.